Conformally-flat gravitational analogues to the Schwinger effect: Other Gravitational analogues

 There is a further type of analogy that is immediate but, somehow, has not been pursued in the literature before: the case in which, for a massless field, the nonminimal coupling to the curvature is responsible for pair creation.
 We will refer to pair creation in this scenario as curvature-induced; its relevance has been previously considered, for instance, in the context of generation of dark matter during reheating, in which $Ra^2$ is oscillating~\cite{Cembranos:2019qlm, Fairbairn:2018bsw,Markkanen:2015xuw}.

 The condition to find a curvature analogue of the Schwinger effect is

-with $c$ a real constant.
-To be more precise, the radiation dominated universe above is equivalent to models with $c=0$; on the other hand, as we are going to see in Case II below, a non-vanishing $c$ provides a straightforward generalization in which $c$ plays the role of a mass term in the equation for the modes $\varphi_{\bf k}$.
+with $c$ a real constant. \colm{Note that, for \(c=0\), the term $Ra^2$ gives a contribution which is equivalent to the mass term $m^2a^2$ in the radiation-dominated case discussed in Sec.~\ref{sec:hk}.
+Therefore, the model leads to the same results in terms of modes and pair creation probability}.
+On the other hand, as we are going to see in Case II below, a non-vanishing $c$ provides a \colm{further analogy} in which $c$ plays the role of a mass term in the equation for the modes $\varphi_{\bf k}$.
 Let us analyze these alternatives in detail.

-\textbf{Case I.} If $c=0$ and $\dime=4$, we can determine the analogous scale factor by solving the differential equation
+\textbf{Case I.} \colm{In $\dime=4$, Eq.~\eqref{eq:ROmegaInOmega} gets simplified, since the last factor trivially vanishes; If on top of that $c=0$, we can determine the analogous scale} factor by solving the differential equation

 where we inserted a factor $6(\xi-\xi_4)$ into the last equality for convenience.
 The general solution to this differential equation can be obtained as a special case of Eq.~\eqref{eq:solution_modes}: